calekochenour/earth-engine-env/README.md

 # Earth Engine Conda Environment

-This repository contains a Conda environment to work with the Google Earth Engine Python API via Jupyter environments and Python scripts.
+This repository contains a Conda environment to use the Google Earth Engine Python API within Jupyter environments and Python scripts.

 ## Prerequisites